Jukkay/markdown-parser/README.md

 # Markdown-parser

 Markdown-parser is a web app that converts markdown to html.
 The resulting page can be converted to PDF and downloaded.
-It's build on React/Next.js and PDF conversion is handled by external library.
+It's built on React/Next.js and PDF conversion is handled by external library.

 The functionality is limited.
 Supported markdown features are:
 - Headings